 - Primary Rescue Line – The robot must navigate to the scene, find and rescue the victim by pushing or dragging (control) the victim out of the chemical spill.

-- Secondary Rescue Line – The robot must navigate to the chemical spill and rescue the victim by controlling the victim and then maneuvering and leaving it outside of the chemical spill in its original orientation.
+- Secondary Rescue Line – The robot must navigate to the chemical spill and rescue the victim by controlling the victim and then manoeuvring and leaving it outside of the chemical spill in its original orientation.
 The robot must then save itself by exiting the chemical spill via the ‘Spill Access Point’.

 - Open Rescue Line – The robot must navigate to the chemical spill and remove the correct rescue capsule from the chemical spill and place it in its original orientation safely on the evacuation platform for later collection by an aircrew.
 The robot must then save itself by exiting the chemical spill via the ‘Spill Access Point’.
 Rescuing the victim will earn the team points for successful control and rescue.